21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 https://cylc.github.io/cylc-doc/7.9.3/html/tutorial.html#hello-world-in-cylc

-Once complete, if you examine the contents of this file using the bash command-line program `more`, it should resemble this:
+Once complete, if you examine the contents of this file using the bash command-line program `more`, it should resemble this: [clv: Why suddenly use 'more' now, rather than one of the next editors you just mentioned? swap cat for more]
 ```
  $ more suite.rc
 [meta]